If you're out of Best Rice Vinegar, reach for White Wine Vinegar, Apple Cider Vinegar, Lemon or Lime Juice, Sherry Vinegar, and Champagne Vinegar.

 As for beauty treatments, apple cider vinegar can be used as a facial toner or added to a bath for a relaxing soak.

-So whether you’re looking to add some flavor to your meal or want to find a natural way to clean your home, apple cider vinegar is a versatile ingredient that should be in every kitchen.
+So whether you're looking to add some flavor to your meal or want to find a natural way to clean your home, apple cider vinegar is a flexible ingredient that should be in every kitchen.

 3 - Lemon or Lime Juice